 - 1. Coaches should be on the playing field to explain to the players what they are doing wrong and to show them proper procedure or play. - a.
 The batting team is allowed a batting coach and a coach for each base. - b.
 The fielding team is allowed two fielding coaches and one catching coach.
 The catching coach will be responsible for removing the bats and tee from the area of play. - 2.
 The head coach is responsible for maintaining order on the sidelines, keeping equipment and players in the dugout area, and cleaning up trash after the game. - 3.
-Although outs are not counted, the batting coach will call the batters and runners safe or out.
-If a player is out, they will return to the bench. - 4.
 The home team will provide the batting tee and game ball.
 The home team coach shall check the field before play begins.